Ken Beamish: Brighton & Hove Albion

 On 9 March 1972 – transfer deadline day, Beamish switched to league rivals Brighton & Hove Albion for a fee of £25,000 plus Alan Duffy, and saw his wages doubled.
-The club were already performing well with the strike duo of Willie Irvine and Kit Napier, though the management felt that Beamish would offer more "bite" up front.
+The club were already performing well with the strike duo of Willie Irvine and Kit Napier.
+However, the management felt that Beamish would offer more "bite" up front.
 Beamish enjoyed a successful start to his Brighton career, as he contributed six goals in twelve starts and two substitute appearances as the club won promotion as Third Division runners-up in 1971–72.
 Coach Ray Crawford stated that Beamish's goals helped the club to get over the line and clinch promotion.
-However the club struggled in the Second Division, and finished in last place in 1972–73.
+However, the club struggled in the Second Division, and finished in last place in 1972–73.
 Playing in a strike partnership with Barry Bridges, his nine Second Division goals made him the club's joint-top scorer.
-Manager Pat Saward was replaced by Brian Clough, but the 1973–74 campaign was also difficult, as Brighton avoided their second successive relegation by eight points.
+Manager Pat Saward was replaced by Brian Clough, but the 1973–74 campaign was also difficult, as Brighton avoided their second-successive relegation by eight points.
 Beamish finished as top-scorer with twelve goals but was not included on an end-of-season trip to Spain as Clough was reportedly dissatisfied with his lack of balance and poise.
 He said that he discovered he had been transfer-listed from his neighbour, who had heard the news on the radio.